On this dayMay 30, 1943

 White Mobs Attack Latino Youth in Los Angeles “Zoot Suit Riots”

-On May 30, 1943, a scuffle between a group of soldiers and a group of zoot suit wearers sparked a series of conflicts that became known as the Zoot Suit Riots.
+On May 30, 1943, in Los Angeles, California, white soldiers targeted Latino youth in a series of violent attacks that became known as the Zoot Suit Riots.

-With racial tensions high, the small conflict that began on May 30th sparked a violent and widespread riot as white sailors and soldiers spread through Los Angeles attacking Latino youth wearing zoot suits, beating them with belt buckles and ropes, and stripping them of their clothes.
+On May 30, a group of white soldiers got into a scuffle with some Latino youth—that small conflict sparked a violent and widespread riot.
+White sailors and soldiers spread throughout Los Angeles attacking any Latino youth wearing zoot suits, beating them with belt buckles and ropes and stripping them of their clothes.
 Law enforcement did not intervene in support of the Latino victims and instead charged them with vagrancy, while Los Angeles newspapers encouraged the violence and portrayed Latino youth as deserving of brutal treatment.

-Critical observers, including those in the black press, rejected the crime-control justifications for the attacks and linked “zoot suit” violence to historical prejudice against people of color in the United States.
-A July 1943 article in the NAACP's Crisis magazine asserted that “Zoot Riots are Race Riots.”
+Critical observers, including those in the Black press, rejected the crime-control justifications for the attacks and linked “zoot suit” violence to historical prejudice against people of color in the U.S. "Zoot Riots are Race Riots," declared a July 1943 article in The Crisis, a magazine published by the NAACP.

-Following the Zoot Suit Riots, similar incidents occurred in cities throughout the United States, as white members of the military and white employees of military contractors targeted black and Latino youth with violence.
-By one estimate, in 1943 alone, 242 instances of racial violence occurred in forty-seven American cities.
+Incidents similar to these riots later occurred in cities throughout the U.S., as white members of the military and white employees of military contractors targeted Black and Latino youth with violence.
+By one estimate, 242 instances of racial violence occurred in 47 American cities in 1943 alone.